Improving the volunteer experience since 1977

 More DVPA History Info available here.

 The DVPA Executive Board consists of paid and unpaid volunteer managers who donate their time to coordinate development opportunities to raise the professional standard for local managers.
-Board members network while strengthening professional skills and benefitting from mentoring opportunities.
+Board members network while strengthening professional skills and benefiting from mentoring opportunities.

 Sherry Braga (Fort Vancouver Regional Library District) - Co-Chair

-Bernie Gerhardt (Friend's of the Carpenter) - Co-Chair
+Bernie Gerhardt (Community Volunteer) - Co-Chair

 Bobbi Cassanova (St John's Catholic Church) - Treasurer/Membership